Rimhak Ree: Personal life

-Statelessness

-Around the time Ree received his doctorate, his passport was approaching its expiration date, so he approached the South Korean consulate in San Francisco to extend it, but instead the consular officer confiscated his passport and ordered him to return to South Korea.
-Ree refused the order, which caused him considerable difficulty, but in the end the Canadian government treated him as a de facto stateless person and granted him permanent residency in Canada.
-Afterwards, he continued to work at the University of British Columbia.
+Around the time Ree received his doctorate, his passport was approaching its expiration date, so he visited the South Korean consulate in San Francisco to extend it, but instead the consular officer ordered him to return to South Korea.
+As he refused and his passport was revoked, Ree became de facto stateless.
+He later received permanent residency in Canada and continued to work at the University of British Columbia.

-Though Ree secured his immigration status in Canada, he continued to encounter difficulties with the South Korean government.
 Ree's family was divided by the Korean War, with his father, older sister, and other relatives having stayed in their hometown of Hamhung.
-Hamhung was the site of a munitions factory built during Japanese rule, making the city a frequent target for bombing by the United States Air Force during the Korean War, and Lee did not know if any of his relatives there had survived the war.
-He visited North Korea using his Canadian passport various times for academic exchanges, but he was not able to travel freely in North Korea and thus had no success in making contact with his relatives; furthermore, his visits to North Korea led South Korea's Park Chung Hee military government to place an entry ban on him.
+He reportedly visited North Korea using his Canadian passport various times for academic exchanges, but he was not able to travel freely in North Korea and thus had no success in making contact with his relatives.
 Ree requested help from Erdős, who as an internationally-famous Hungarian citizen faced fewer restrictions on travel or communication in either capitalist or communist countries.
-Finally, in the 1980s, Erdős was able to make contact with several relatives of Ree's with the help of Hungary's Ministry of Foreign Affairs and the country's embassy in Pyongyang, and sent Ree an envelope containing their letters, photographs, and addresses.
-Ree was so excited by the news that he forwarded the envelope to his mother and younger sister in South Korea, which reportedly resulted in them being investigated by South Korea's intelligence services.
-Ree remained banned from South Korea until 1996, when the ban was cancelled as he was invited to the 50th anniversary ceremony of the Korean Mathematical Society.
-According to his colleagues, Rimhak Ree identified his nationality as "Joseon", which is a former name of Korea as well as a current autonym of North Korea.
+In the 1980s, Erdős was able to make contact with several relatives of Ree's with the help of Hungary's Ministry of Foreign Affairs and the country's embassy in Pyongyang, and sent Ree an envelope containing their letters, photographs, and addresses.
+Ree forwarded the envelope to his mother and younger sister in South Korea, which reportedly resulted in them being investigated by South Korea's intelligence services.
+Furthermore, his visits to North Korea led South Korea's Park Chung Hee government to place an entry ban on him.
+His entry ban was lifted in 1996, when he was invited to the 50th anniversary ceremony of the Korean Mathematical Society.

+He suffered from Alzheimer's disease in his later years.
+Ree died on January 9, 2005, in Vancouver, Canada.